cerplot/luigi/doc/configuration.rst

 autoload_range
   .. versionadded:: 2.8.11

-  If false, prevents range tasks from autoloading.
+  If false, prevents range steps from autoloading.
 They can still be loaded using ``--module luigi.tools.range``.
 Defaults to true.
 Setting this to true explicitly disables the deprecation warning.